IzsKon/Doujin-Downloader/README.md

 - Can only download one page at a time

-- If there occurs any problem when downloading any doujin, this downloader will pass it, and save the doujin 6 digit and page in "error" in the path you selected in the begining.
+- If there occurs any problem when downloading any doujin, this downloader will pass it, and save the doujin 6 digit number and page in "error" in the path you selected in the begining.

 - 1 page requires about 500MB.
 The code will not check if your disk space is enough.